We are affiliated to Irene Chua Clinic. Visit website here

 There are two possible methods that can be used for the fertilisation process:

-ICSI (Intracytoplasmic sperm injection) - it is when a single healthy sperm is inserted directly into every mature egg in order to attain fertilisation.
-This method is commonly used if there is a lesser chance of fertilisation due to low sperm number/quality or when prior IVF cycles failed.
+ICSI (Intracytoplasmic sperm injection) - is when a single healthy sperm is inserted directly into every mature egg in order to attain fertilisation.
+This method is commonly used if there is a lesser chance of fertilisation due to low sperm number/quality or when prior IVF cycles fail.

 The eggs will be thoroughly observed to make sure that the embryo is developing and cell division is occurring.